Open

 Directions

-Take Exit 227 off of Interstate 55 toward Water Valley.
-Go east on Mississippi Highway 32 for 6.9 miles.
-Turn left onto County Road 41 which turns into County Road 557 for 0.8 miles and the destination is on the right.
+Take Exit 227 off I-55 toward Water Valley, MS. Go east on MS Highway 32 for 6.9 miles.
+Turn left onto County Road 41, which becomes County Road 557, for 0.8 miles.
+The destination is on the right.